 Drop your trimmed, fresh green beans in the boiling water for 2 minutes max.
 Do not walk away.
 Watch those beans!

-After your quick boil is up, drain the beans, and quickly put them in the ice water bath for a couple of minutes.
-The rule is that the green beans should spend equal amounts of time in the boiling water and ice water.
+After your quick boil is up, drain the beans and quickly put them in the ice water bath for a couple of minutes.
+The rule is that the green beans should spend equal amounts of time in boiling water and ice water.

 Now you can go ahead, drain them well in a colander, then place them in freezer bags or containers labeled with the date.
 They last in the freezer for about 1 year.

 When ready to use them, just throw them in the recipe you are making.
 You do not need to defrost them first.

 Make sure the cooking time is 2-3 minutes less than the original recipe.(as your beans were already cooked for a while before you froze them).